ULE-Informatica/lab2-unit-tests-TomasPelayoBenedetULE/README.md

 ### wrapFunctionMul

-Added a condition that matches when it's gonna be a wrapping with unsigned ints.
+Added a condition that matches when it's gonna be a wrapping with multiplication.
 It has been followed in the same way as the previous function
 It has been written the following lines in our exercise:

 ```cpp